Louisbu/hybrid_ivp/README.md

 Conveniently, a set of workflows via Github actions are already installed:

-- `black`: code formatting.
-We use this style of formatting.
+- `black`: Code styling & formatting.

-In addition, all docstrings shall be be in the numpy format.
+In addition, all docstrings shall be in the numpy format.

 ## Getting Started